-The region has nine main types of wetlands including; bogs, fens, salt marshes, swamps, shallow lakes, marshes, gumlands, seepages and ephemeral (seasonal) wetlands.
+The region has nine main types of wetlands including: bogs, fens, saltmarshes, swamps, shallow lakes, marshes, gumlands, seepages and ephemeral (seasonal) wetlands.

-The 1,700 km coastline is indented with several extensive, shallow harbours and estuaries.
+The 3,200 km coastline is indented with several extensive, shallow harbours and estuaries.
 Peninsulas are dotted with dune lakes (over 400 of them).
-They are often edged by marsh wetlands and support a large diversity of native plants and animals, including the Northland mudfish, a rare freshwater fish found only in Northland.
+They are often edged by marsh wetlands and support a large diversity of native plants and animals, including the black mudfish, a rare freshwater fish found only in Northland and the upper North Island.